 Education levels in the community skew towards lower levels of attainment, with a significant number of residents having no schooling completed or having completed only up to the 11th grade.
 Consequently, the neighborhood has a high rate of individuals with lower annual incomes, predominantly earning less than $40,000 per year.
 This is also reflected in the higher prevalence of households living below the poverty level.

-The community has a higher percentage of households with at least one person with a disability, which could be a contributing factor to the elevated rate of households relying on retirement income.
+The community has a higher percentage of households with at least one person with a disability.
 In terms of housing, the neighborhood has a higher rate of renter-occupied housing units and a large number of vacant houses for rent or sale.
 Most residential buildings in the area are attached single-unit homes, duplexes, or have 2-4 units, with a significant number of older homes built before 1960.

-Commuting patterns in the neighborhood are diverse, with a higher proportion of residents working within their place of residence.
-The use of public transportation is significantly more common, while traveling to work by car, truck, or van is less frequent.
+Although a higher proportion of residents work within their place of residence the use of public transportation is significantly more common, while traveling to work by car, truck, or van is less frequent.
 There is also a considerable number of residents with longer commuting times, particularly those taking between 60 to 89 minutes and 90 minutes or more.

 Employment opportunities in the area are varied, with women more likely to be employed in transportation, warehousing, and utilities, while men are more likely to work in administrative and support and waste management services.
 Both men and women have lower rates of employment in professional, scientific, and technical services, as well as management roles.